aminuzz/Bandit-CTF-Journey/level 7 --> 8.md

 ## 🔍 What I Initially Tried
-At first, I opened `data.txt` with the cat command to see what was in the file, and see if I could find the password manually:
+At first, I opened `data.txt` with the cat command to inspect the contents of the file and see if I could spot the password manually:
 ```bash
 cat data.txt
 ```
-However, that pretty much seemed impossible because the file had so much text in it and skimming through the entire file to find the password would take forever so I needed to figure out a way where I can sort the file or pinpoint the exact location of the word **millionth** to find the password.
-From the previous level, I figured that the `grep` command could help us here since it allows us to search for a specific term that you can specify and it'll show you the exact location where that term is.
+However, the file was far too large to scan manually — skimming through all of it wasn’t practical so I needed to figure out a way where I can sort the file or pinpoint the exact location of the word **millionth** to find the password.
+From the previous level, I figured that the `grep` is perfect for this, as it allows you to search for specific terms within a file and it'll show you the exact location where that term is.

 ## ✔️ What Worked